Why Choose CPS

 Quality Professional Development

 Theory meets practice in our interactive courses.
 Our instructors include some of the most respected specialists and practitioners in the world of education and child development.
-For more information, please visit the Professional Development Office.
+For more information, please visit Professional Development.

 Courses are offered in a variety of formats with start dates throughout the year.